 Spasticity can negatively affect the quality of life by making it difficult to walk, talk, move positions, or sit.
 It typically occurs in the legs but can occur in the arms as well.
 Spasticity treatment options are available for people with the condition.

-The symptoms of spasticity include sustained, quick involuntary muscle contractions, pain, decreased ability to function, abnormal posture, increased muscle tone, permanent contraction of the muscle and tendon due to lasting stiffness, and bone and joint deformities.
+The symptoms of spasticity include; sustained, quick involuntary muscle contractions, pain, decreased ability to function, abnormal posture, increased muscle tone, permanent contraction of the muscle and tendon due to lasting stiffness, and bone and joint deformities.
 Severe symptoms can cause frozen joints, pressure sores, and difficulty functioning normally in daily life.
-It affects approximately 12 million people worldwide.
+Spasticity affects approximately 12 million people worldwide.

 Spasticity is typically caused by disruption, interruption, or damage to the nerve pathways that control the muscle and stretch reflexes.
-When you have spasticity, your muscle movement patterns are disrupted so your muscles contract all at once.
+When one has spasticity, their muscle movement patterns are disrupted so their muscles contract all at once.

 It’s a condition that’s commonly found in people with spinal cord injury, stroke, multiple sclerosis (MS), brain injury, or cerebral palsy.
 Amyotrophic lateral sclerosis (ALS), adrenoleukodystrophy (ALD), phenylketonuria, hereditary spastic paraplegias, and Krabbe disease may also cause spasticity.
-In fact, approximately 80% of patients with multiple sclerosis and cerebral palsy experience some degree of spasticity.
+Approximately 80% of patients with multiple sclerosis and cerebral palsy experience some degree of spasticity.